jbenkual/blackjack/README.md

 Instructions

-1. Git clone this repo
+1. git clone this repo
 2. npm install
 3. webpack
-4. use a local server to hose the site
+4. use a local server to host the site